microsoft/playwright/docs/src/best-practices-js.md

 #### Don't use manual assertions

 Don't use manual assertions that are not awaiting the expect.
 In the code below the await is inside the expect rather than before it.
 When using assertions such as `isVisible()` the test wont wait a single second, it will just check the locator is there and return immediately.
-Use web first assertions such as `toBeVisible()` instead.

 ```js
 👎 expect(await page.getByText('welcome').isVisible()).toBe(true);